Helen Corbitt

 Helen Corbitt (1906–1978) was an American chef and cookbook author.
-Corbitt was born in New York but spent nearly 40 years in Texas promoting gourmet cuisine with new and unusual flavor combinations and serving temperatures.
+Corbitt was born in rural Saint Lawrence County New York but spent nearly 40 years in Texas promoting gourmet cuisine with new and unusual flavor combinations and serving temperatures.
 She traveled widely searching for new culinary inspiration.
 She was an early advocate of using the finest, freshest ingredients.

 Career

-She moved to Austin in 1931 from her job as dietitian at Cornell Medical Center in New York City to become an instructor and manage the tearoom at the University of Texas.
+Corbitt moved to Austin in 1931 from her job as dietitian at Cornell Medical Center in New York City to become an instructor and manage the tearoom at the University of Texas.
 She was lured to the Houston Country Club before operating the tearoom at Joske's department store in Houston and had started her own catering business when the Driskill Hotel called her back to Austin.

 In 1955, after being courted by Stanley Marcus for eight years, she joined Neiman-Marcus as Director of Food Services.
 Several of her recipes are still on the department store's menu, including her famous Poppy Seed Dressing.
 In the 1969 edition of its famously extravagant Christmas catalog, Neiman-Marcus advertised the Neiman Marcus Kitchen Computer, the first computer ever offered as a consumer product, with an option to purchase collections of Corbitt's recipes for use with the device.
 Corbitt left Neiman-Marcus in late 1969 to write, teach, and consult.